MHipp/Markdown-Final/School.md

 [Main Page](README.md)
 ### My schooling
-I went to High school at DeSmet Jesuit High School and am currently attending college at University of Missouri.
+I went to High school at _DeSmet Jesuit High School_ and am currently attending college at _University of Missouri_.